lytnc/dcomTry/README.md

 # dcomTry
-a tool to brute-force test if dcomexec.py is possible on a target
+a quick and dirty tool to brute-force test if dcomexec.py is possible on a target